 Berger and Fresse also described their map $\cS_*^{bf}(n) \to N_*(E\Sigma_n)$ in terms of prisms, which is where we learned it, but their discussion focused somewhat less on the geometry of prisms.
 That said, at the end of the day the use of geometric simplices, simplicial maps, and triangulations of prisms is a mental crutch, everything is ultimately just algebra and combinatorics. \\

-In the last subsection of Section 16 we treat in detail some interesting additional facts about the surjection complexes $\cS_*(n)$ and their relation with the MacLane complexes $N_*(E \Sigma_n)$ that were briefly hinted at by Berger and Fresse in [5].
+In the last very technical (asterisked) subsection of Section 16 we treat in detail some interesting additional facts about the surjection complexes $\cS_*(n)$ and their relation with the MacLane complexes $N_*(E \Sigma_n)$ that were briefly hinted at by Berger and Fresse in [5].
 This technical subsection is not needed to continue to Part III.